Swaptrade/swaptrade.github.io/README.md

-# CryptiSwap API Documentation
+# Quantex API Documentation
-This is the official API Document for aggregators, other exchanges and websites to use the [CryptiSwap] exchange.
+This is the official API Document for aggregators, other exchanges and websites to use the [Quantex] exchange.
 Anyone can request an API key and it's a really simple process, please email us at admin@cryptiswap.org or visit the [contact us] page on our website to chat with us live.

 [Cryptiswap]: https://cryptiswap.org/
 [contact us]: https://cryptiswap.org/contact